 The remuneration of the Chairman of the Board of Directors is determined at the beginning of his term of office, and is set for the duration of such term.
-On the motion of the Nomination and Remuneration Committee, it is determined by the Board subject to approval by the Annual General Meeting.
-In making its proposal, the Committee should consider a clear description of the duties of the Chairman, the professional profile that has been attracted, the time expected to be effectively available for the Group, and an adequate remuneration corresponding to the formulated expectations and regularly benchmarked with a selected panel of relevant publicly traded industrial Belgian and international references.
-The Chairman, when attending or chairing the meetings of a Board Committee, will not be entitled to any additional remuneration package.
+On the motion of the Nomination and Remuneration Committee, it is determined by the Board of Directors subject to approval by the Annual General Meeting.
+In making its proposal, the Nomination and Remuneration Committee should consider a clear description of the duties of the Chairman, the professional profile that has been attracted, the time expected to be effectively available for the Group, and an adequate remuneration corresponding to the formulated expectations and regularly benchmarked with a selected panel of relevant publicly traded industrial Belgian and international references.
+The Chairman, when attending or chairing the meetings of the Board of Directors or any Board Committees, will not be entitled to any additional attendance fee or other remuneration as this is deemed to be included in his global remuneration package.